Driving Sustainability in the Global Cut-flower Industry

 This third workshop also focused much more on outcomes and the second day was largely spent planning and devising ways to drive sustainability across the cut-flower industry.
 These plans include a sustainability guide for florists (since launched) and the development of other educational materials together with the BFA; events to promote Fairtrade flowers and educate consumers; a multi-stakeholder workshop in Kenya, one of the main flower producing and exporting regions in the Global South; and the creation of a Steering Committee.
 The Steering Committee will help driving our collaborative work in between multi-stakeholder workshop, and has already met once since the 2019 workshop.

-In the meantime, you can view the 2019 workshop gallery here
+View the 2019 workshop gallery here ▸